StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 !!! info "Index creation and management in TheHive"

-    * Index creation occurs during TheHive's initial startup, which may take some time to complete.
+    * Index creation occurs during TheHive initial startup, which may take some time to complete.
     * Similar to data and files, include indexes in the backup policy to ensure their preservation.
     * Remove and re-create indexes as needed.